 Top 6 Best Hospital Bed Trapezes

-6. Best Bed Mounted: Drive Medical Trapeze Bar for Bed Assistance
+Drive Medical Trapeze Bar for Bed Assistance2) Drive Medical Trapeze Bar for Bed Assistance

 Useful for people of all ages living with mobility challenges, hospital bed trapezes are utilized in a wide range of care settings, including hospitals, long-term care facilities, physical recovery centers, and at home.
-Employed by seniors aging in place at home, people with either short-term or long-term mobility disabilities, and others recovering from injury, illness, or surgery, bed trapezes provide convenient and versatile support for anyone requiring assistance to move around in bed and to transfer in and out of bed.
+Employed by seniors aging in place at home, people with either short-term or long-term mobility disabilities, and others recovering from injury, illness, or surgery, bed trapezes provide convenient and versatile support for anyone requiring assistance moving around in bed and transferring in and out of bed.

-Often reducing the need to ask for help, medical trapeze systems optimize the user’s sense of independence while they also enhance safety, reduce the risk of falling, and maximize comfort and pressure reduction to minimize the risk of pressure injuries.
+Medical trapeze systems often reduce the need to ask for help, optimizing the user’s sense of independence while enhancing safety, reducing the risk of falling, and maximizing comfort and pressure reduction to minimize the risk of pressure injuries.
 Bed trapezes can also double as physical therapy and rehab tools, improving the user’s strength and coordination as they recover.

-Available in several different design formats, choosing the best medical trapeze to fit your needs is dependent on how you or a loved one will be using this assistive equipment.
+Available in several different design formats, choosing the best medical trapeze to fit your needs depends on how you or a loved one will use this assistive equipment.
 Some of the most important features to consider include:

 Trapeze Mounting Style

 Free-standing trapeze systems are usually the best fit for most standard or hospital beds but can be much heavier to assemble and set up.
 They also have long base legs that slide under the bed, so it’s important to ensure this type will suit a smaller room before you order.
-For the most compact, space-saving design, a ceiling-mounted trapeze is highly recommended, with some designs that don’t even require drilling for easier installation.
+A ceiling-mounted trapeze is highly recommended for the most compact, space-saving design, with some designs that don’t even require drilling for easier installation.

 Installation and Assembly

 Trapeze designs that offer easy assembly and installation are always preferable when you’re doing the assembly and installation yourself.
 For more intricate or involved trapeze styles, we recommend professional installation.
-Bed-mounted trapezes are generally the easiest to install, and free-standing configurations require a moderate level of effort and time to put together.
-Both of these styles often don’t require tools for assembly, nor any special tools.
-Ceiling mounted trapezes are usually the most involved, as they often require drilling into ceiling joists for secure attachment.
+Bed-mounted trapezes are generally the easiest to install, and free-standing configurations require moderate effort and time to put together.
+Both of these styles often don’t require tools for assembly or any special tools.
+Ceiling-mounted trapezes are usually the most involved, as they often require drilling into ceiling joists for secure attachment.

 Weight Capacity and Applied Force

-While most hospital bed trapezes offer a minimum 250-pound weight capacity, the amount of weight they can actually accommodate safely is often significantly less than the maximum user weight capacity.
-The applied force capacity refers to the amount of weight from the user the trapeze can safely hold and they are never designed to completely support the user’s entire weight.
-Bariatric models offer a higher weight capacity and applied force amount to better serve larger, heavier patients.
+While most hospital bed trapezes offer a minimum 250-pound weight capacity, the amount of weight they can safely accommodate is often significantly less than the maximum user weight capacity.
+The applied force capacity refers to the amount of weight the user and the trapeze can safely hold, and they are never designed to support the user’s entire weight completely.
+Bariatric models offer a higher weight capacity and applied force amount to serve larger, heavier patients better.

 Dimensions and Portability

-If you need to be able to take your bed trapeze with you when you travel, bed-mounted trapezes are usually your best option as they are the smallest in size.
-Some ceiling-mounted trapeze systems that don’t drill into a ceiling joist can be disassembled for simple portability as well.
+If you need to be able to take your bed trapeze with you when you travel, bed-mounted trapezes are usually your best option, as they are the smallest in size.
+Some ceiling-mounted trapeze systems that don’t drill into a ceiling joist can also be disassembled for simple portability.
 Free-standing trapezes take up the most room and are often quite heavy, making them a better choice for permanent, non-portable use.
 It’s also important to note that some bed trapeze designs require significant clearance behind the headboard.

 Adjustability

-There are several ways that some medical trapezes can adjust to provide customized support.
-The trapeze bar and chain or strap may adjust in length, the trapeze assembly may also be adjustable in placement along its upper bar, or it may adjust in height, position, or angle in order to better suit individual users’ needs.
+Some medical trapezes can be adjusted in several ways to provide customized support.
+The trapeze bar and chain or strap may adjust in length, and the trapeze assembly may also be adjustable in placement along its upper bar.
+It may also adjust in height, position, or angle to better suit individual users’ needs.

 Features and Benefits